deepesh2411/Deep_learning_ANN/README.md

 #part 4: Save the model for future prediction
   used the json file to save the model and its weights

-#part 5: Load the model to predict
+#part 5: Loading the model to predict

 # code_file
     part 1 to part 4 :  My_ann.py
     part 5           :  loading_model.py

+#dataset : Churn_Modelling.csv